 One of the most important steps with clear aligners is the accuracy of the impressions or the scan.
 Leaving this step out of the treatment by a professional with proper training could lead to a more costly option to fix.

 Some dentists and orthodontists offer their own custom aligners.
 They are made right at the office, so the trays can be delivered to you very fast.
-The costs of these depend on your situation, of course, but they are comparable to Invisalign.

 Remote tooth alignment